Franz Kafka Rotating Head Statue – The Ultimate Visiting Guide 2026

 Franz Kafka’s Rotating Head statue is a fairly new addition to Prague’s list of things to see and it’s certainly worth seeing.

-Visiting the Franz Kafka’s Head statue won’t take more than a few minutes and the statue is accessible for free to everyone.
-If you want to see the head moving, aim to arrive at the whole hour (between 8 am- 9 pm)
+Visiting Franz Kafka’s Head statue won’t take more than a few minutes and the statue is accessible for free to everyone.
+If you want to see the head moving, aim to arrive at the whole hour (between 8 am- 9 pm).
+The Kafka Head is one of my favourite things you can see for free in Prague and it’s definitely one of the coolest ones!

 The statue (called the Rotating Head of Franz Kafka) was designed by David Cerny in 2014.
 The statue cost a whopping 30 million Czech crowns to build and it was partly funded by an investing company called CPI Property Group and the Quadrio Shopping Centre.